The Male Founder Of The Feminist T-Shirt Brand You Love Has A Very Dark Past

 “While I continue to regret my past behaviors, my ongoing reflection and conversations regarding them have helped to shape me into who I am and have given me the tools to build an organization that has always strived to be a safe and welcoming space for all,” he wrote in the post.
 “Sadly, in the meeting that took place with my now-former employees last Friday, I was made aware that they, unequivocally, do not share my views on either business or feminism.
 It is then that the operations of the company were halted for a week, while all employees continued to be paid and I assessed all available options for how to move forward at this juncture.
 After much deliberation, and in accordance with both state law and our employee handbook, I made the difficult decision to proceed without them.
 I truly believe in Feminist Apparel, it's [sic] mission, and in the important causes and individuals it supports.
 As a result, I also need to do what is best for the company's long-term success.”

-The response echos something many of the former employees have pointed out: Martofel’s ignorance about what it means to be an ally.
-Many claim that he centered the company’s feminist pursuits around himself, often putting his opinions first and ignoring the requests and advice of people of color, queer people, and survivors, including in campaigns geared towards those groups.
+The response echoes something many of the former employees have pointed out: Martofel’s ignorance about what it means to be an ally.
+Many claim that he centred the company’s feminist pursuits around himself, often putting his opinions first and ignoring the requests and advice of people of colour, queer people, and survivors, including in campaigns geared towards those groups.

 Advertisement